-After breakfast, we return to Redrocks, and our day starts with a hike as well as tree planting activities on Mukungwa Riverbanks to conserve our environment and natural resources - plant a tree for the benefit of mitigating the effects of climate change and global warming.
+OPTION 1: After breakfast, we return to Redrocks and our day starts with a hike as well as tree planting activities on Mukungwa Riverbanks to conserve our environment and natural resources - plant a tree for the benefit of mitigating the effects of climate change and global warming.
 This Initiative showcases the acts we can take to protect our planet, create habitat for biodiversity and make a positive impact on the wellbeing of the people.
 Planting, and creating awareness of the advantages of planting trees.
 We will then give a try at making our own banana beer.
-After lunch we will have time to learn how to make our own drums followed by learning some songs to play on the drums and participating in the music and dance activities with the rest of the communities.
-Have dinner at Redrocks, then later be transferred for an overnight at Classic Lodge (Bed & Breakfast).
+After lunch we will have time to learn how to make our own drums followed by learning some songs to play on the drums and participate in the music and dance activities with the rest of the communities.
+Have dinner at Redrocks, then later be transferred to Buhanga Eco Lodge (Bed & Breakfast) for overnight.